 The IST is a heterogeneous group by considering the subject of specialisation of its members.
 Some of the information seeking activities of specialists within the IST differed from one another.
-Physicists, mathematicians, mechanical engineers, aeronautical and structural engineers, electrical engineers, electronics engineers have their own profiles of information- behaviour.
-Physicists, being scientists, are highly active in seeking information and are oriented to literature and formal informationsystem.
+Physicists, mathematicians, mechanical engineers, aeronautical and structural engineers, electrical engineers, electronics engineers have their own profiles of information-behaviour.
+Physicists, being scientists, are highly active in seeking information and are oriented to literature and formal information-system.
 Mathematicians are also active seekers of information but not to the extent of the physicists.
 Among engineers, aeronautical and structural engineers are most active in seeking information and they are close to scientists in their information-behaviour.
 Out of the rest, electronics engineers are more active seekers and users of information than mechanical engineers and electrical engineers within the IST.
-The specialisation of the IST has no bearing on the delegation of information-gathering work.
-Even the motives of seeking information, use of sources of bibliographic information and coummunication-behaviour are almost independent of specialisation of the space technologists.
+The specialisation delegation of informationof the IST has no bearing on the work. the motives qathering Even of seeking information, use of sources of bibliographic information and communication-behaviour are almost independent of specialisation of the space technologists.

-As mentioned earlier, the experience of the IST is found to be correlated with just one-fourth of the information-seeking behaviour items tested for correlation.
-Interestingly, experience correlated positively with building professional competence as a motive and guiding the team as a purpose of seeking information, need for state-of-the-art and review literature, standard and patent specifications, S&T news, dependence on citations in current reading materials, involving team members as a reason for delegation of information-gathering work, dependence on conference proceedings and papers, journals, standard and patent specifications, reprints and preprints, subordinates, professional seminars as sources of information, inter-personal information sharing by subordinates, number of inter-personal contacts outside-the-organisation and the chances of becoming communication star.
-The aspects negatively related to the length of experience of the IST are: data treatment and processing as a purpose of seeking information, need for theoretical background, computer programs and model building information, time spent on information-gathering activities, percentage of the time spent on informal sources of information, dependence on books, internal reports, superiors, educational and training courses as sources of information and library-use index.
-Yet experience is not significantly related to majority of the motives and purposes of seeking information, use of bibliographic sources, delegation of information-gathering work, use of library documents and interactions with the library of the IST.
+earlier, the experience of the IST is found As mentioned to be correlated with just one-fourth of the informationseeking behaviour items tested for correlation.
+Interestingly, experience correlated positively with building professional competence as a motive and guiding the team as a purpose of seeking information, need for state-of-the-art and review standard and patent specifications, literature, S&T news, dependence on citations in current reading materials, involving team members as a reason for delegation of information-gathering work, dependence on conference proceedings papers, journals, standard and patent and specifications, reprints and preprints, professional seminars as sources of information of the seminary seminary and seminary and seminary set and seminary set and se subordinates, sources of information, interpersonal information sharing by subordinates, number of inter-personal contacts outside-the-organisation and the chances of becoming communication star.
+The aspects negatively related to the length of experience of the IST are: data treatment and processing as a purpose of seeking information, need for theoretical background, computer programs and model building information, time spent on informationgathering activities, percentage of time spent on informal sources of information, dependence on books, internal reports, superiors, educational and training courses as sources of information and library-use index.
+Yet experience is not significantly related to majority of the motives and purposes of seeking information, use of bibliographic sources, delegation of information-gathering work, use of library documents and interactions of the IST with the library.

 The professional activities and achievements-index developed in the study appears to be a good measure of the intensity of information-seeking activities of the users.
-A majority of the information-seeking aspects correlated positively with this index.
-The aspects of ISB which correlated negatively with the professional activities and achievements-index are: getting promotion as a motive of seeking information, equipment set and use as a purpose of seeking information, the need for standard and patent specifications, consulting experts and library staff for bibliographic references, unfamiliarity with the sources as a reason for delegating information-gathering work, dependence on standard and patent specifications, trade literature, superiors as sources of information and relative dependence on informal sources of information compared to formal sources of information.
-Yet majority of the nature and type of information sought and bibliographic sources used are independent of professional activities and achievements of the IST.
+A majority of the information-seeking aspects correlated positively with this aspects of ISB which correlated negatively index.
+The the professional activities and with achievements-index getting promotion as a motive of seeking information, are: equipment set and use as a purpose of seeking information, the need for standard and patent specifications, consulting experts and library staff for bibliographic references, unfamiliarity as a reason for delegating informationwith the sources on standard and patent gathering work, dependence specifications, trade literature, superiors as sources of information and relative dependence on informal sources of information compared to formal sources of information.
+Yet majority of the nature and type of information sought

+Information seeking behaviour of the indian space technologists and bibliographic sources used are independent of professional activities and achievements of the IST.